cse110-sp23-group24/cse110-sp23-group24-Final-Project/admin/cipipeline/phase1.md

 b.
 More prone to human error <br>
 c.
 Relies on the availability of other developers depending on how many people are required for the pull request to be approved.
 Everyone might not be available <br>
 d.
 Relies on the availability of other developers depending on how many people are required for the pull request to be approved.
 Everyone might not be available <br>

+### Unit Tests Via Automation:

+Unit tests via automation refer to the practice of automating the execution of unit tests for software components or units.
+Unit testing is a software testing method in which individual units or components of a software application are tested to verify that they function correctly in isolation.
+Jest is a popular JavaScript testing framework developed by Facebook.
+It is widely used for unit testing JavaScript applications, including React, Vue, and Node.js projects.
+Jest's combination of simplicity, powerful features, and excellent performance make it a compelling choice for unit testing JavaScript applications.

+Pros of Using Jest: <br>
+a.
+Jest works on most JavaScript projects without any configurations and setups. <br>
+b.
+Can be used for unit testing in Angular, Vue, NodeJs, etc. <br>
+c.
+Fast-performing test automation framework where tests are executed by performing parallel testing. <br>

+Cons of Using Jest: <br>
+a.
+Not many libraries and toolings are supported. <br>
+b.
+There is a learning curve. <br>
+c.
+Clumsy programming style. <br>